affederaffe/CustomPlatforms/README.md

 ## Installation
 ### Easy Method

-* Ensure you have the latest verion of Mod Assistant https://github.com/Assistant/ModAssistant/releases
+* Ensure you have the latest verion of ModAssistant https://github.com/Assistant/ModAssistant/releases
 * Launch the mod installer
 * Select the checkbox for Custom Platforms
 * Click Install
 ### Manual Method

-* Ensure your game is patched with IPA (The mod installer does this for you)
+* Ensure your game is patched with BSIPA (ModAssistant does this for you)
-* Extract CustomPlatformsX.Y.zip (Not the Unity Project zip!) into your Beat Saber directory
+* Extract CustomPlatformsX.Y.Z.zip into your Beat Saber directory
-* Add .plat files to the "CustomPlatforms" directory - A few are included
+* Extract the Platform .zip into your Beat Saber directory - A few are Platforms are included in the CustomPlatformsX.Y.Z.zip

 Your Beat Saber folder should then look like this: